-Intermittent fasting is an eating pattern that involves periods of food restriction (fasting) followed by normal eating.
+Intermittent fasting (sometimes called IF) is an eating pattern that involves periods of food restriction, called fasting, followed by a period of regular eating.

-Moreover, a recent review concluded that in overweight and obese people, intermittent fasting may be a better approach to weight loss than very-low-calorie diets (10).
+A 2016 review concluded that in people who have obesity or overweight, intermittent fasting may be a better approach to weight loss than very low calorie diets (

 If you are interested in trying intermittent fasting, you can read more about it in this detailed guide for beginners.

 They also play an important role in the regulation of your weight.
-This is because they have a strong influence on your appetite, the number of calories you eat and how much fat you store or burn (14).
+This is because they have a strong influence on your appetite, the number of calories you eat, and how much fat you store or burn (

 Intermittent fasting has been linked to improvements in the balance of some fat burning hormones.
 This could make it a helpful tool for weight management.

 Having chronically high levels of insulin can make it much harder to lose weight.
-High levels of insulin have also been linked to diseases like obesity, type 2 diabetes, heart disease and cancer (9, 15, 16).
+High levels of insulin have also been linked to health conditions like obesity, type 2 diabetes, heart disease, and cancer (

 However, women don’t always experience the same benefits from fasting as men do, and it’s not currently clear if women will see the same rise in human growth hormone.